 After completing the online application form, you will receive an email containing a link and login details.
 You then must follow the link and enter a password, before entering further details and uploading your documents (such as CV, photo, copy of passport, grade sheet, certificate of enrolment).

 Application as an exchange student at DIT is ONLY via Mobility Online.
-All required documents can be uploaded and nothing should be sent through traditional post.
+All required documents can be uploaded and nothing should be sent through traditional post or e-mail.

 Attending a German language course is obligatory for all exchange students.

 You can expect an extensive range of courses on the levels A1 to C1, which will enable you to improve and extend your German language skills and at the same time get to know Germany and the German culture better.

 You can obtain official certificates for German as a foreign language directly here at the THD (TestDAF, telc).

 Testimonials from exchange students at DIT